 Those of you who live in the Twin Cities might already know that this Sunday is Grand Old Day, the largest one-day festival in the midwest that takes place every June along St. Paul’s Grand Avenue.
 It’s a fun time with a parade, lots of food, music, art, sporting events and so on.
 They even created their own iPhone app for the event.
 What does all that have to do with the Drink Of The Week?
-Well, as a St. Paul resident, I like to host a backyard barbecue every year to coincide with the huge festival, and for several years running I have served a rum punch—in fish bowls, no less!
-This year is no exception, but instead of my regular basic fruit juice medley, I decided to make an honest-to-history punch that would make Jerry Thomas proud.
+Well, as St. Paul residents, we like to host a backyard barbecue every year to coincide with the huge festival, and for several years running we have served a rum punch—in fish bowls, no less!
+This year is no exception, but instead of our regular basic fruit juice medley, we decided to make an honest-to-history punch that would make Jerry Thomas proud.

 So, who’s Jerry Thomas, you might ask?
 Only the most famous bartender in the world.
 He wrote the first drink book ever published in the United States in 1862.
 In addition to compiling virtually all of the cocktail recipes that were being served at the time, The Bar-Tenders Guide also contains many recipes for Punch, the earliest form of mixed drink.
 Here’s an example, exactly as it appears in his book: